๐ป๐ณ Tax residency in Vietnam

 Use the Schengen calculator to track Schengen days, then apply the 183-day threshold here as a separate counter.
 Many nomads track both: Schengen 90/180 for visa compliance and country-level day counts for residency planning.

-the 183-day rule is the main trigger, but don't ignore your centre of vital interests.
-This information is for educational purposes only and not legal advice.
+This information is for informational purposes only and does not constitute legal advice.